athindran/ProBF/README.md

 # ProBF
-Implementation of Probabilistic Barrier Certificates submitted to NeuRIPS 2021 safeRL workshop.
+Implementation of Probabilistic Barrier Certificates submitted to NeurIPS 2021 safeRL workshop.

 This code compares the ProBF-GP framework with the prior art LCBF which uses a neural network.
 We build upon the code in [1].
+We added a controller that uses the mean and variance of the predictions to solve the ProBF-convex program.
+This controller can be found in "core/controllers/filter_controller_var.py".

 ![image](images/segwaycomp.JPG)